An execution is the path of an initial message through a flow. As the message

 of the interval.

-Note - you must press Apply for it to take effect.
+Please Note: you must press Apply for it to take effect.
 You will know it worked when the check-mark shows the Custom Range and the name interval menu shows the selected interval instead of Today.

 Since most of the errors inside components are related to the processed data, executions are beneficial for debugging integration flows.
 On the executions page you can select a single execution: